wallace-camarinha/PSP-Mock/README.md

 <br>

-### See the API's documentation here http://localhost:5599/api-docs
+### Once the server is online, see the API's documentation here http://localhost:5599/api-docs

 <br>
 <br>